-The JCDS Emerging Artists Program consists of adult artists with IDD who are passionate and driven to create artwork.
-The artist’s work in studio located in a public venue at the Johnson County Arts and Heritage Center.
+Johnson County Development Supports' Emerging Artists Program consists of adult artists with intellectual and developmental disabilities who are passionate and driven to create artwork.
+The artists' work in studio is located in a public venue at the Johnson County Arts and Heritage Center.

-The artists have the opportunity to show and sell their artwork at their studio, local art shows, galleries, and participate in marketing their work through their social media accounts, Facebook, Instagram, and Flickr.
+The artists have the opportunity to show and sell their artwork at their studio, local art shows, galleries, and participate in marketing their work through their social media accounts, Facebook and Instagram.
 Sales from the artwork go directly to the artists.

-The Emerging Artists are in varying stages of the artistic development and most have been creating artwork as soon as they could hold a pencil.
+The Emerging Artists are in varying stages of the artistic development, and most have been creating artwork for a long time.

 Interested in joining the program?